pupubird/connect-4-python-prog/README.md

 #### when using loading animation:

-    set daemon of the waiting function to true (in threading modules)
+    set the daemon of the thread of loading animation to True